 Garden Dialogues: Southern California

-On dates in April and May, get exclusive access to private gardens in Southern California and hear directly from the designers and their clients about their collaborative process.
+On May 30-31, get exclusive access to private gardens in Los Angeles and hear directly from the designers and their clients about their collaborative process.

 How do clients and designers work together?
 What makes for a great, enduring collaboration?
 Garden Dialogues provides unique opportunities for small groups to visit some of today’s most beautiful gardens created by some of the most accomplished designers currently in practice.